AbhishekWorld2024/DIFFERENTIAL-PRIVACY-ON-HEALTHCARE/README.md

-we present a comprehensive framework that integrates state-of-the-art privacy-preserving techniques, addressing the critical privacy concern in healthcare data.
+->we present a comprehensive framework that integrates state-of-the-art privacy-preserving techniques, addressing the critical privacy concern in healthcare data.
 As<br>
 healthcare records become more digitally digitized, strong privacy safeguards are becoming essential to safeguard confidential data and guarantee moral standards are followed.<br>